-For a long time after his death, critical opinion on this writer varied.
+For a long time after his death, critical opinion on this writer varied considerably.
 Poe was loved by Europeans almost unanimously.
 French writers such as Mallareme and Baudelaire thought him the greatest of all American writers.
-Rossetti, Swineburg, Robert Lewis Stevenson, George Bernard Shaw, and Arthur Conan Doyle all considered him exceptional.
+Robert Lewis Stevenson, George Bernard Shaw, and Arthur Conan Doyle all considered him exceptional.
 Tennyson also heaped him with praise.
 H.G.
 Wells and Jules Verne admitted to Poe's influence.
-In this country, writers such as Herman Melville (with The Narrative of Arthur Gordon Pym), Ambrose Bierce and William Faulkner, seem to have benefited from Poe's work.
+In this country, writers such as Herman Melville (with The Narrative of Arthur Gordon Pym), Ambrose Bierce and William Faulkner all seem to have benefited from Poe's work.

-But Poe was not admired in all quarters.
+But Poe was definitively not admired in all quarters.

 Ralph Waldo Emerson thought Poe little more than a "jingle man."

-Lowell satirized Poe's writing as "sheer fudge" and all mind and no heart.
+Lowell satirized Poe's writing as "two-fifths sheer fudge" and all mind and no heart.

 Henry James would call an admiration for Poe's writings a "mark of a decidedly primitive stage of reflection."

-Studying his life, there seemed to be two different Edgar Poes.
+Sometimes, in studying his life, there seemed to be two different Edgar Poes.

 One Poe was a Southern gentleman, an intellectual genius, a man who greatly loved his wife and mother in law, who seemed to have a refined sense of European taste and noble lineage.
-He was a West Point cadet and an excellent serviceman, a loving and dedicated husband and son in law, a shrewd literary critic, a wondrous poet, and entertaining, yet pithy, short story writer.
+He was a West Point cadet and an excellent serviceman, a loving and dedicated husband and son in law, a shrewd literary critic, a wondrous poet, and an entertaining, yet pithy, short story writer.

 Yet, the other Poe was a drunkard.
 A drug addict.
 A gambler.
 An amoral hoaxer, who was psychologically disturbed and not a true literary critic but a "hatchet man" whose sole purpose in life seemed to be to attack the New England literary giants of the early to mid-19th century.
-A man contemptuous of the transcendentalists who resented Boston's seeming cultural supremacy over the rest of America, especially that of the South.
-A crude man who unfairly called Longfellow a plagiarist and who labeled Boston as Frogpondium.
+He was a man contemptuous of the transcendentalists who resented Boston's seeming cultural supremacy over the rest of America, especially that of the South and southern writers.
+He was, at times, considered a crude man who unfairly called the beloved Longfellow a plagiarist and who labeled Boston as Frogpondium.

 Sadly, many of the negative depictions of Poe and his legacy began with a biographical assassination of Poe's character by his literary executor, Rufus Griswold, immediately after the author's death.
-It took decades for his reputation to recover and for researchers to set the record straight.
+It took decades for his reputation to recover and for researchers to help set the record straight.

 Today, we recognize in full the genius and the contributions to literature and criticism that Poe provided.
-Here is a very abbreviated listing.
+Here is an abbreviated listing of his accomplishments.